 Quid Social melds seamlessly with your NetBase social media analysis and spreads it out like a map, offering contextualized social insights at a glance.
 In other words, it’s your social media topic – visualized.

-This symbiotic relationship is great because using disparate data analysis tools or sources is an unnecessary headache that you don’t have to deal in gaining actionable intelligence from your data.
+This symbiotic relationship is great because using disparate data analysis tools or sources is an unnecessary headache that you don’t have to deal with in gaining actionable intelligence from your data.

 If your tools are clunky, cumbersome or tiring, then chances are you’ll miss something in the gaps between tools, or from sheer frustration.
 Quid Social solves the problems that users face when stitching their social media analysis together from disconnected sources by offering a one-and-done solution.
 In other words, it’s a next-level social media analytics tool that synthesizes your data to establish a cohesive and easily understandable window into the online narrative.